DarrelASandbox/playground-go/chris_james/03-build-an-app/README.md

 Remember when making changes in refactoring try to keep them as small as possible and keep re-running the tests.

 # WebSockets

+Convenient way of sending messages between clients and servers that does not require the client to keep polling the server.
+Both the client and server code we have is very simple.

+Trivial to test, but you have to be wary of the asynchronous nature of the test

+## Handling code in tests that can be delayed or never finish

+- Create helper functions to retry assertions and add timeouts.
+- We can use go routines to ensure the assertions don't block anything and then use channels to let them signal that they have finished, or not.
+- The `time` package has some helpful functions which also send signals via channels about events in time so we can set timeouts